dfinity/ic-burp-extension/README.md

 The `Refresh IIs` button checks for all IIs if the passkey that the extension has stored is still registered.
 If not it changes the state to `Deactivated`.
 To enable it again the `Reactivate selected II` button can be used which tries to add a new passkey to the selected II.

 The `Get delegation` button generates a delegated identity for the selected II under the provided hostname.
 This is useful if the same identity should be used in scripts for fully automated testing.
-Rust sample code that shows how to create an identity from the generated string can be found [here](https://gist.github.com/tmu0/3c31a7064e9a5d9d326a473025727a49).
+[Rust sample code](https://gist.github.com/tmu0/3c31a7064e9a5d9d326a473025727a49) demonstrates how to create an identity from the generated string.

 ### Sending requests from Intruder or Repeater
 It is possible to modify captured requests and send them again.
 The extension will make sure that the metadata fields are properly updated and - if desired - the request is correctly signed.
 Currently signing is only supported for Internet Identities which need to be [registered first](#managing-internet-identities).
 The process works as follows:
-1. Capture some requests in the `HTTP history` as described [here](#viewing-decoded-requests-and-responses).
+1. Capture some requests in the `HTTP history` as described in the [Viewing Requests](#viewing-decoded-requests-and-responses) section.

 2. Right-click on a request that should be resent and select `Extensions -> IC Burp Extension -> Send to intruder/repeater`
 ![Send to Tool](pics/quickstart-sending-requests-send-to-tool.png "Send to Tool")